henryhawke/blue-ridge-bonsai/DESIGN.md

 > *Sidebar: **Shu-Ha-Ri** (守破離)*
 > *Font: Noto Sans JP*
-> *The three stages of mastery: first learn the rules, then break the rules, finally transcend the rules.
+> *The three stages of mastery: first learn the rules, then break the rules, then transcend the rules.
 This applies to both bonsai cultivation and design evolution.*

 > *"A well-made thing carries the spirit of its maker.
 Whether it's a hickory chair or a website button, you can feel the care that went into it."*
 > *— Appalachian craft tradition*